Project-Apollo-Forecast/Project-Apollo/README.md

 ***

-Subsequently, we simultaneously employed GridSearch to explore various hyperparameters for the following regression models using the selected features from the training data:
+Subsequently, we employed GridSearch/Cross Validation to explore various hyperparameters for the following regression models using the selected features from the training data:

 - LassoLars
 - Generalized Linear Model